Imageomics/phylo-diffusion/README.md

-# Hierarchical Conditioning of Diffusion Models Using Tree-of-Life for Studying Species Evolution (ECCV 2024)
+# Phylo-Diffusion Website

-This branch contains the official website code for HIER-Embed
+This branch contains the official website code for Phylo-Diffusion